UK Market Access – Medical UKCA Certification

 Since 1 January 2021 there have been several changes to how medical devices are placed on the market in Great Britain (England, Scotland & Wales).
 A new route to market was introduced for manufacturers wishing to place a medical device on the market in Great Britain via the UKCA-marking.

 In order to use UKCA marking on medical devices, manufacturers must ensure conformity to the UK Medical Device Regulation 2002 (as amended).
 The new conformity route is currently based on the foundation of the 90/385/EEC on Active Implantable Medical Devices and 93/42/EEC on Medical Devices and 98/79/EC on vitro diagnostic medical device directive which has been transposed into UK law and their conversion through implementation of Statutory Instruments.
 Please note that MDR will not apply in Great Britain.
-The UK MDR 2002 is under consultation during year 2022 and will undergo changes to further diverge from the EU directives above and EU Medical Device Regulations.
+The UK MDR 2002 is undergoing changes to further diverge from the EU directives above and EU Medical Device Regulations.

 New Regulatory framework for medical devices in the UK.